 - Sad and guilty because your newborn was in the NICU

 It’s acceptable to have a wide range of opinions and sentiments towards raising your child at home.
 There’s a chance that your spouse feels something different from you.
 And as you gain knowledge about your infant and how to care for her, your emotions could also alter.
-Your entire family will be travelling together.
+Your entire family will be traveling together.

 You can do the following things to help you get used to living at home with your child:

 Call your baby’s caregiver if you have any queries regarding your child or their care.
 It’s acceptable to call and inquire.
 Attend all of your child’s well-baby appointments.
 These visits allow your baby’s doctor to assess your child’s health and growth to make sure everything is proceeding well outside of the NICU.
 You may feel more at ease and certain about raising your child at home if you are aware that your infant is healthy.
 Even if you believe your child is well, take him to all of his well-baby appointments.
-Do not skip these appointments if your infant need particular care due to a medical problem.
+Do not skip these appointments if your infant needs particular care due to a medical problem.

-Request assistance from friends, family, and neighbours for your house.
+Request assistance from friends, family, and neighbors for your house.
 Clearly explain to them what you want them to do.
 Tell them, for instance, if you need assistance with the washing, doing errands, or looking after your other kids.

 To connect with other families who are taking care of a newborn during and after a NICU stay, go to shareyourstory.org.

 What can you do at home to keep your infant healthy?